Theology Summer School

 To apply, the following must be submitted:

-• A completed application form (available from February 2026).
+• A completed application form.
 Please ensure all sections are completed fully, clearly, and in BLOCK CAPITALS.
 This form is an editable PDF and can be filled in and saved online.

 • A brief statement of purpose (250-300 words) detailing your reasons for wishing to attend the summer school.
 This should include what you hope to get out of the programme, and what you are likely to contribute to the intellectual life of the summer school.
 This may include the relevance of the summer school to your current employment, professional or personal development, or present course of study.
 It is essential that you clearly state your reasons for wishing to enrol on specific seminars.